How to Generate/Encrypt/Decrypt Random Passwords in Linux

 $ makepasswd --char 20 --count 7

-The below command will encrypt the password with salt.
+Now run the makepasswd command, which will encrypt the password with salt.
 The salt value is taken randomly and automatically.
-Hence every time you run the below command it will generate different output because it is accepting random value for salt every-time.
+Hence every time you run the below command it will generate different outputs because it is accepting a random value for salt every time.

 $ mkpasswd tecmint

-4. Encrypt a string say “Tecmint-is-a-Linux-Community” using aes-256-cbc encryption using password say “tecmint” and salt.
+To encrypt a string say “Tecmint-is-a-Linux-Community” using aes-256-cbc encryption using a password say “tecmint” and salt.

-Here in the above example the output of echo command is pipelined with openssl command that pass the input to be encrypted using Encoding with Cipher (enc) that uses aes-256-cbc encryption algorithm and finally with salt it is encrypted using password (tecmint).
+Here in the above example, the output of the echo command is pipelined with the openssl command that passes the input to be encrypted using Encoding with Cipher (enc) that uses aes-256-cbc encryption algorithm with salt it is encrypted using the password (tecmint) and -pbkdf2 algorithm.

-5. Decrypt the above string using openssl command using the -aes-256-cbc decryption.
+To decrypt the above string use the openssl command using the -aes-256-cbc decryption.

 # echo U2FsdGVkX18Zgoc+dfAdpIK58JbcEYFdJBPMINU91DKPeVVrU2k9oXWsgpvpdO/Z | openssl enc -aes-256-cbc -a -d -salt -pass pass:tecmint